skang06/snapchat_political_ads_2020/README.md

 ## Background
 Recently, Snapchat has been "actively going after" political ads, according to Jeremi Gorman, Snap's chief business officer, in an Earnings call in July 2020.
 According to the [article](https://mashable.com/article/snapchat-political-ads-q2-2020-earnings/), Snapchat's predilection for political ads goes against peer social media companies, like Twitter.
 It is interesting to see how they make be affecting voters in the upcoming election.

+Weekends might have more impressions.
+Cost and days are important.

 A look into data from [Snap Political Ads Library](https://www.snap.com/en-US/political-ads/) will help us understand the reach and scope of Snapchat ads.

 ## Business Question